 After two decades as Mayor of Davao, the country’s second-largest city, Duterte won the elections with a tough stand on crime.
 He has a track record.
 When he took over in Davao in the 80s, it was regarded as a dangerous economic backwater.
 Today, the city is booming and crime is down.
 Now he would like to “davao” the nation.

 True, Duterte’s macho rhetoric tends to blur the substance of his actions.
 Sheer authority earns his respect.
 Allegedly molested by a priest as a boy, he has been vocal for the rights of women, and ethnic minorities, including Muslims.
 He wants to unleash inclusive growth in the Philippines.
-He supports the US-Philippine alliance, but would lean more toward China and does not believe Washington would honor its defense obligations.
+He supports the US-Philippine alliance, but would lean more toward China and does not believe Washington would honour its defence obligations.

 With a pace of a whirlwind, Duterte seeks to transform the Philippines for the better – or perish in the process of doing so.

-Liberalising the economy
+Liberalising the Economy

 As international media has focused on the Philippine drug war, it has ignored the dramatic rejuvenation of the archipelago nation’s economy that Duterte would like to serve more ordinary Filipinos.
 After election, Davao businessman Carlos G. Dominguez, Duterte’s finance secretary and childhood friend disclosed the new administration’s 10-point economic agenda.
 The basic idea is to maintain current macroeconomic policies, while instituting progressive tax reform.